thisismypassport/shrinko8/README.md

 --[[preserve]]some_future_pico8_api(1,2,3)
 ```

 Note that this affects only a specific usage of an identifier.
-If you want to rename all usages of a global, `--preserve` is the recommended approach.
+If you want to rename all usages, `--preserve:` is the recommended approach.

 ### Controlling renaming of all keys of a table